Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Empirical Results and Analysis

 \subsubsection{AzN Cost Model}

 The function execution cost for AzN is identical to AzS, $\alpha_{azn} = \alpha_{azs}$.
-Inter-function data transfers in AzN happens through Event Hubs for up to $9000KiB$ in size.
-Its pricing depends on the send and receive bandwidth usage, billed at $k^{ehbw}_{azs}$ for every throughput-unit (TU) used\footnote{\href{https://azure.microsoft.com/en-in/pricing/details/event-hubs/}{Azure Event Hubs Pricing}, Microsoft 2024}.
-Each TU offers an average of $1 MB/s$ of receive and $2 MB/s$ of send bandwidth in an hour.
+Inter-function data transfers in AzN occur through Event Hubs, with a maximum size of $9000KiB$.
+Its pricing depends on the send and receive bandwidth usage, billed at $k^{ehbw}_{azs}$ per throughput unit (TU) used.\footnote{\href{https://azure.microsoft.com/en-in/pricing/details/event-hubs/}{Azure Event Hubs Pricing}, Microsoft 2024} Each TU offers an average of $1 MB/s$ of receive and $2 MB/s$ of send bandwidth in an hour.
 The total payload sent and received (in GB) across all edges of the DAG is $d^{xfr}_{ehub} = \sum_{0 \leq i \leq n} d_i$.
 If $t_{e2e}$ is the E2E workflow execution time for the invocation (in seconds), the average receive TUs used for the workflow is $\frac{d^{xfr}_{ehub} \times 1000}{t_{e2e} / 3600}$, and the send TUs is $\frac{d^{xfr}_{ehub} \times 1000}{2 \cdot t_{e2e} / 3600}$.
 So the data transfer cost is the larger of the two, i.e., the former:

 In our experiments, $k^{ehbw}_{azn}=\$0.015$ per TU.